Xilinx/PYNQ/sdbuild/README.md

 ### Root filesystem configurations

-A root filesystem configuration consists of a directory containing a `config` file  living the `rootfs_configs` directory.
+A root filesystem configuration consists of a directory containing a `config` file in the `rootfs_configs` directory.
 The config file is responsible for setting the multistrap configuration to be used to generate the initial filesystem, a set of *patch sets* to apply to configure the image and a series of *packages* to install.
 Packages are split into two stages - stage one